nubenetes/awesome-kubernetes/docs/demos.md

 - [github: redhat-developer-demos Istio Tutorial for Java Microservices](https://github.com/redhat-developer-demos/istio-tutorial)
 - [blog.jetstack.io: Istio OIDC Authentication](https://blog.jetstack.io/blog/istio-oidc/) In this article you'll deploy an app and secure it with authenticaiton and authorisation for using Istio
 - [github.com/stefanprodan/gitops-istio: A GitOps recipe for Progressive Delivery with Flux v2, Flagger and Istio 🌟](https://github.com/stefanprodan/gitops-istio)
+- [blog.alexellis.io: A bit of Istio before tea-time](https://blog.alexellis.io/a-bit-of-istio-before-tea-time/) In this post you will learn how to set up a full Istio demo running with a public IP directly to your laptop Wirth KinD

 ### Envoy Service Mesh
 - [loginradius.com: Service Mesh with Envoy](https://www.loginradius.com/blog/async/service-mesh-with-envoy/) This post will cover a working setup of a service mesh architecture using Envoy using a demo application.
 You will be using Envoy proxy for both control and data plane.